SmallDoges/small-doge/docs/Doge-320M-checkpoint.md

 ![wsd_scheduler](./wsd_scheduler.png)

 Doge uses `wsd_scheduler` as the training scheduler, which divides the learning rate into three stages: `warmup`, `stable`, and `decay`.
-It allows us to continue training on any new dataset from any checkpoint in the `stable stage` without spikes of the training.
+It allows us to continue training on any new dataset from any checkpoint in the `stable stage` without spikes in training.

 Here are the initial learning rates required to continue training at each checkpoint: